 A short Biography of Fr.
 Henle

-The Most Rev. Foley Beach, Archbishop, Anglican Church of North America (ACNA)
+The Most Rev. Peter D. Robinson, Archbishop, United Episcopal Church of North America (UECNA)

 The Right Reverend David T. Hustwick, Bishop Ordinary, Diocese of the Great Lakes (DGL)